410011max/GameOfLife-PP-Final/README.md

 # GameOfLife
 A fast, C++ OpenGL implementation of Conway's Game of Life with 2D & 3D version!

+## Different Version
+You can find different parallel version in other branch
+- serial
+- Pthread
+- openmp
+- mpi
+- CUDA

+And you can use benchmark branch to test speed

 ## Run Command:
 ```
 bash run.sh